mamonaco1973/azure-vmss/README.md

 When the deployment completes, the following resources are created:

 - **Networking:**
-  - A VNet (10.0.0.0/16) with a single instance subnet (10.0.1.0/24) in centralus
+  - A VNet (10.0.0.0/16) in centralus with two subnets:
+    - `vmss-subnet` (10.0.1.0/24) — VMSS instances
+    - `appgw-subnet` (10.0.2.0/24) — Application Gateway (dedicated, required by Azure)
   - NAT Gateway with a static public IP for instance outbound access
-  - No public subnet required — the Azure LB frontend is a public IP, not subnet-based

 - **Security:**
-  - Network Security Group allowing inbound port 80 from the internet
-  - NSG associated with the VMSS subnet
+  - NSG on the VMSS subnet: allows inbound port 80
+  - NSG on the App Gateway subnet: allows port 80 and gateway manager ports 65200-65535

-- **Load Balancer:**
+- **Application Gateway:**
+  - Standard_v2, zone-redundant (zones 1 and 2)
-  - Standard public Azure Load Balancer with a static frontend IP
+  - Static public IP with a unique DNS label (`vmss-appgw-<random>.centralus.cloudapp.azure.com`)
-  - Backend pool that VMSS instances register into automatically
   - HTTP health probe on `/` with 10-second intervals
-  - LB rule forwarding port 80 to the backend pool
+  - Layer 7 per-request load balancing — even distribution across instances

 - **VM Scale Set:**
   - Ubuntu 22.04 LTS, Standard_B1s, spread across availability zones 1 and 2